Welcome to the Residential Real Estate Broker Commissions Antitrust Settlements Website

 • To be eligible to receive the benefits of the Settlements, you must have: (1) sold a home during the Eligible Date Range; (2) listed the home that was sold on a multiple listing service (“MLS”) anywhere in the United States; and (3) paid a commission to any real estate brokerage in connection with the sale of the home.

-You do not need to have sold a home using a Side, Seven Gables, WFP, JPAR, Signature, First Team, Sibcy Cline, Brooklyn MLS or CNYIS agent to make a claim.
+You did not need to have sold a home using a Side, Seven Gables, WFP, JPAR, Signature, First Team, Sibcy Cline, Brooklyn MLS or CNYIS agent to make a claim.

 What Eligible Date Ranges apply to me?